WebDaD/amelie/README.md

 A [RFC 3339](https://tools.ietf.org/rfc/rfc3339.txt) date-time string (with or without UTC offset)

 # Architecture
-rsla consists of logging clients and servers to save logfiles.
+amelie consists of logging clients and servers to save logfiles.
 Addtional components are registries (server and client), pipes and stats-clients

 ## Clients